innoave/asserting/README.md

 For an overview of the provided features and many examples on how to use `asserting` see the [crate-level documentation][docs-url].

+The assertion methods are mostly inspired by the [AssertJ] library for Java but adopted to Rust's syntax and idioms.

 To see what is changed with each release, see the [changelog](CHANGELOG.md).

 ### Convenient to write